Thermoactinomyces vulgaris, IgG Antibodies, Serum

-Thermoactinomyces vulgaris is a causative agent of hypersensitivity pneumonitis (HP).
+Thermoactinomyces vulgaris is one of the causative agents of hypersensitivity pneumonitis (HP).
 Other causative microorganisms include Micropolyspora faeni and Aspergillus fumigatus.
+The development of HP caused by Thermoactinomyces vulgaris is accompanied by an immune response to Thermoactinomyces vulgaris antigens with production of IgG antibodies.
 While the immunopathogenesis of HP is not known, several immune mechanisms are postulated to play a role, including both cellular and humoral mechanisms.(1)

-Evaluating patients suspected of having hypersensitivity pneumonitis induced by exposure to this antigen
+Evaluation of patients suspected of having hypersensitivity pneumonitis induced by exposure to Thermoactinomyces vulgaris

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-IgG antibodies to Thermoactinomyces vulgaris are detectable in healthy individuals, and the presence of antibodies is not sufficient to establish the diagnosis of hypersensitivity pneumonitis (HP) caused by exposure to this antigen.
+IgG antibodies to Thermoactinomyces vulgaris, Aspergillus fumigatus, or Micropolyspora faeni may be found in sera from healthy individuals; the presence of these specific antibodies is not sufficient to establish the diagnosis of hypersensitivity pneumonitis (HP).

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.